barupasa/barupasa.github.io/README.md

 ## Joke API

-I have integrated joke API which i learnt in lab2.
+I have integrated public joke API which i learnt in lab2.Below is the code snippet .

 ```
  <div id="joke" style="color:green;"></div>